IbrahimKhalid11/Library-Project-using-Laravel-with-AWS-Service/README.md

-# Project Library By Laraval and Connect By EC2 and RDS
+# Library Project using Laravel, connected with EC2 and RDS

 ## Introduction
 This project is a web application designed to manage Library and increase productivity.
 User can add, update, make invoice, see invoices history, delete Books and Connect by AWS Service